DS3Lab/cognival-cli/README.md

      Parameters:
     - run-id: Either 0 for the last experimental run or any run-id before the current run-id of the configuration.
     - modalities: Modalities for which significane is to be termined
-    - test: Significance test.
-Currently, only the Wilcoxon rank-sum test is implemented
+    - test: Test, of which results are to be used

 - report: Perform significance testing and result aggregation, and generate a HTML or PDF report tabulating and plotting statistics.